-Your hand-knit or crocheted items from Stitch & Story’s knitting and crochet kits are things to be celebrated and cared for.
-They showcase someone’s time, skill and creativity; they tell a story.
-Whether you have done the work yourself or received one as a gift, taking proper care of items made from natural fibers will keep them looking their best for years to come.
+Whether you have done the work yourself or received one as a gift, taking proper care of handmade knit and crochet projects will keep them looking their best for years to come.

-Merino wool is naturally antibacterial and stain resistant, which means it has the advantage of not needing to be washed too often.
-Simply airing your merino wool garment out between wears and treating small stains, by spot cleaning the soiled area with mild detergent, can be sufficient for many items.
-Of course, there are times when an item made from merino wool just has to be washed, especially Stitch & Story’s baby and kids collection.
+Wool is naturally antibacterial and stain resistant, which means it has the advantage of not needing to be washed too often.
+Simply airing your garment out between wears, and treating small stains by spot cleaning the soiled area with mild detergent, can be sufficient for many items.
+Of course, there are times when an item made from wool just has to be washed, especially Stitch & Story’s baby and kids collection.

-When washing any hand-knit/crocheted item you should always refer to the yarn band for fiber content information and care instructions.
+When washing any knitted or crochet item you should always refer to the yarn band for fiber content information and care instructions.
 On Stitch & Story’s yarn bands you’ll see symbols and instructions that indicate hand-wash only.
-Our recommendation is to always wash wool by hand in order to keep your knit/crocheted items looking better for longer.
+Our recommendation is to always wash yarns by hand in order to keep your knit and crochet items looking better for longer.

-Stitch & Story’s The Chunky Wool is roving and therefore should only ever be washed by hand, as it is likely to felt in a washing machine.
-The Lil’ Merino however, can be washed on a cold (20ºC), delicate/wool machine cycle with little to no spin**.
+For example, Stitch & Story’s Chunky Wool is roving and therefore should only ever be washed by hand, as it is likely to felt in a washing machine.
+The Lil’ Merino however, can be washed on a cold (20ºC), delicate or wool machine cycle with little to no spin.**

-TIP - To protect your merino wool items, turn them inside out, or put in a wash bag, before placing them in the washing machine.
-Although designed to be non-pilling, items knit with The Lil’ Merino wool are more likely to develop fluff balls on the fabric surface when machine-washed.
+Top Tip - To protect your items, turn them inside out or put them in a wash bag before placing them in the washing machine.

-** Please note all washing machines differ so Stitch & Story cannot be held responsible for items damaged by washing in a machine.
+** Please note all washing machines differ.
+Stitch & Story cannot be held responsible for items damaged by washing in a machine.

-TIP - If machine washing, be sure to place detergent in the dispenser drawer as opposed to in a detergent cup you place in the drum.
-A cup can cause unwanted friction during the wash cycle and damage your wool items.
+Top Tip - If machine washing, be sure to place detergent in the dispenser drawer as opposed to in a detergent cup you place in the drum.
+A cup can cause unwanted friction during the wash cycle and damage your items.

-Do not use fabric softener.
-Although it may seem like using fabric softener will make your merino wool items even softer, it will actually stick to and coat the fabric’s fibers, affecting its natural properties and damaging your item.
-Merino wool is already one of the softest wool fibers and Stitch & Story’s wool is supersoft, so fabric softener is definitely not necessary.
+Avoid using fabric softener!
+Although it may seem like using fabric softener will make your items even softer, it will actually stick to and coat the fabric’s fibers, affecting its natural properties and damaging your item.

-Hand-washing may seem like a lot of effort, but if you consider the time and effort you put into making your hand-knit/crocheted item taking a little time to properly care for it is worth it.
+Hand-washing may seem like a lot of effort, but if you consider the time and effort you put into making your project, taking a little time to properly care for it is worth it.

-Use a sink, bathtub or plastic container large enough to completely submerge the item you wish to hand-wash and fill with cool water.
+Use a sink, bathtub, or a plastic container large enough to completely submerge the item you're washing, and fill with cool water.

 Follow the instructions on your detergent’s packaging for how much to add.
 For small stains, you can spot clean by gently dabbing the soiled area with detergent to remove it.

-Soak and/or gently agitate your knit/crocheted item in the soapy water but never scrub, twist or wring it.
+Soak or gently rub your item in the soapy water but never scrub, twist or wring it.

 Drain off the water and rinse with fresh, cold water.
-Keep draining and adding water until it is clear and soap free.
+Keep draining and adding water until it runs clear and is soap free.